-Next, drop by heaped teaspoonfuls or larger, depending on how large you prefer your cookies.
+Next, drop by heaped teaspoonfuls or larger (depending on how large you prefer your cookies), onto a lined cookie sheet.
+I love my Silpat baking sheets.
 Bake in preheated oven for 5 minutes, then turn 180 degrees, and bake for another 4 to 6 minutes.
 Look for golden brown on the edges (the center should still be a little pale).

 Serving Size: 2 cookies

 Amount Per Serving:Calories: 495 Total Fat: 15g Carbohydrates: 43g Protein: 5g